x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDC/getDetail_en.md

 ##DESCRIPTION##

-This function is used to get detailed information of the data center, including the status, configuration and statistical information of the data center.
+This function is used to get detailed information of the cluster, including the status and core configuration of the cluster.

 ##PARAMETERS##